-Candidates will be required to show knowledge and understanding of the five Topic areas listed below.
+Candidates will be required to show knowledge and understanding of the five Topic areas listed on the next page.
 These provide contexts for the acquisition of vocabulary and the study of grammar and structures.
 Through the study of these Topic areas, candidates gain insight into target language countries and communities.
-For further guidance on these Topic areas, please refer to the Mandarin Chinese Defined Content Booklet.
-In the Speaking test, candidates also have the opportunity to demonstrate their knowledge of a topic of their own choice which might be outside the list below.
+For further guidance on these Topic areas, please refer to the relevant language-specific Defined Content Booklet.
+In the Speaking test, candidates also have the opportunity to demonstrate their knowledge of a topic of their own choice which might be outside the list on the following page.

-Topic areas Examination topics Area A Everyday activities Home life and school Food, health and fitness Home life School routine Eating and drinking Health and fitness A1 A2 A3 A4 Area B Personal and social life Self, family and personal relationships Self, family, personal relationships, pets Everyday life B1 B2 Holidays Eating out Holidays B3 B4 Area C The world around us Home town and local area Home town and geographical surroundings Clothes Shopping Public services, customs, etc. Natural and made environment People, places and customs Weather Finding the way Meeting and greeting phrases Travel and transport Famous sites and famous cities Animals C5 C6 C7 C8 C9 Area D The world of work Continuing education Careers and employment Further education and training Future career plans Employment D1 D2 D3 Area E The international world Tourism at home and abroad Life in other countries Holiday travel and transport (see also C8) Geographical surroundings (see also C1) Weather (see also C5) Places and customs E1 E2 E3 E4 Food and drink (see also A3) Meeting people (see also C7) E5 E6
+Topic areas Examination topics

+Area A Everyday activities

+Home life and school Home life A1

+School routine A2

+Food, health and fitness Eating and drinking A3

+Health and fitness A4

+Area B Personal and social life

+Self, family and personal relationships Self, family, pets, personal relationships B1

+House and home B2

+Leisure, entertainments, invitations B3

+Eating out B4

+Holidays and special occasions Festivals and special occasions B5

+Holidays; getting around B6

+Accommodation B7

+Area C The world around us

+Home town and local area Home town and geographical surroundings C1

+Shopping C2

+Public services C3

+Natural and made environment Natural environment C4

+Weather C5

+Finding the way C6

+People, places and customs Meeting people C7

+Places and customs C8

+Travel and transport C9

+Area D The world of work

+Continuing education Further education and training D1

+Careers and employment Future career plans D2

+Employment D3

+Language and communication in the Communication D4

+work place Language at work D5

+Area E The international world

+Tourism at home and abroad Holiday travel and transport (see also C9) E1

+Geographical surroundings (see also C1) E2

+Weather (see also C5) E3

+Life in other countries and Places and customs (see also C8) E4

+communities Food and drink (see also A3) E5

+Meeting people (see also C7) E6

+World events and issues Issues according to available E7

+resources and individual interest